This page contains information, rules, and procedures for Drake Law School final exams.

 - Chromebooks, Android tables, and iPads cannot be used to take a test.
 Microsoft Surface Pro/Book are capable since they run Windows 10.

 - Non-JD students who believe they may qualify for ESL (English as a Second Language) accommodations should contact Dean Lee-Schneider.

 - ADA (Americans with Disability Act) accommodations require approval from the Student Disability Services Coordinator, Michelle Laughlin (515-271-1835).
-This must be renewed each semester.
-Final arrangements for all accommodations must be made two weeks before the beginning of the final examination period.
+Accommodations must be renewed each semester.
+Final arrangements for all accommodations must be made two weeks before the beginning of the final examination period or a midterm.

-- If you have an illness or other reason the day of the exam that you cannot take an exam, call the main Law School line (515-271-2824, option 3) after 8:00 a.m.
+- If you have an illness or other emergency the day of the exam that prevents you from taking the exam, call the main Law School line (515-271-2824, option 3) after 8:00 a.m.
 A doctor's excuse will be required before exams will be rescheduled.

 General Exam Rules

 - NO ELECTRONIC DEVICES MAY BE USED (other than your exam computer—loaner laptops are not available during exams).
 No device capable of recording, transmitting, or otherwise interfering with the exam may be used, including cell phones, iPods, MP3 players, cameras, digital or tape recorders, smart watches, or any similar devices.